dab414/zettel/20221021152856-research_questions_CPS_security_concerns.md

 # 20221021152856-research_questions_CPS_security_concerns
 #hcps #research-questions #security #cyber-physical-systems

+This document is also on Google docs for collaborative brainstorming (see [here](https://docs.google.com/document/d/1-4940_p1bhPt4luaGzg5qRN8JRFzwHtoX51xajCR8dI/edit)).

 This is an outline / brainstorming space for research questions related to what will influence or be influenced by people's security concerns around cyber physical systems (CPS).
 We are developing a scale to measure people's